zbc0917/ECE1512-2023F-ProjectRepo-Lanzhi-Xiao-Bocheng-Zhang/ProjectA/README.md

     8. Train student from scratch: The student model trained without Knowledge Distillation.

     9. Comparing Teacher and Student model: Print the summary for three models (teacher model, student model and student model without KD).
-Also, the FLOPs for three model.
+Also, the FLOPs for three model. reference code: Tokusumi, "flops_calculation.py," keras-flops, 2020.
+[Online].
+Available: https://github.com/tokusumi/keras-flops/blob/master/keras_flops/flops_calculation.py.

-    10. Implementing the state-of-the-art KD algorithm (part a):
+    10. Implementing the state-of-the-art KD algorithm (part a): Implement SKD by the method mentioned in the  "Subclass Knowledge Distillation with Known Subclass Labels"

-    11. Implementing the state-of-the-art KD algorithm (part b):
+    11. Implementing the state-of-the-art KD algorithm (part b): Implement TAKD by the method mentioned in the "Improved knowledge distillation via teacher assistant"

-    12. XAI Implement:
+    12. XAI Implement: LIME to exmplian the model. reference code: Mohammadi and  S. Mahmoud, "xai_utils.py," ECE1512_2022W_ProjectRepo, GitHub, 2023.
+Available:https://github.com/RezaMohammadi99/ECE1512_2022W_ProjectRepo_Seyedmahmoud-Mohammadi/blob/main/Project_A/xai_utils.py.

 *Task 2. ipynb Introduction:*

+    1. Load Model: the pre-trained ResNet50V2 model will be used as the basic teacher model.
+In order to customize the model we set the input shape as (224,244,3).Initially, all its layers are frozen to preserve the pre-trained weights.
+The pre-trained MobileNetV2 model will be used as the basic student model.
+Meanwhile, we freeze all layers to preserve the pre-trained weights.

+    2.